jinghuazhao/software-notes/README.md

 **Software notes for association studies**

-This repository collects information dynamically on software
+This repository collects information dynamically on software on the following categories,

 1. [System environments](envirs)
 2. [Association analysis](association.md)